Feds report most rental assistance has still not gone out

 Several states, including Virginia and Texas, have been praised for moving quickly to get the federal money out.
 But many others have still only distributed a small percentage of the rental help.

-Housing advocates blame the slow rollout partly on the Treasury Department under President Donald Trump that they say was slow to explain how the money could be spent.
+Housing advocates blame the slow rollout partly on the Treasury Department under President Donald Trump, which they say was slow to explain how the money could be spent.
 The criteria, while clearer under the Biden administration, was still criticized for a burdensome process that seemed more focused on preventing fraud than helping tenants.

 Advocates also said states made things worse — some waited months to set up programs and others created bureaucratic hurdles.